CyberCorps @ Illinois—Illinois Cyber Security Scholars Program (ICSSP)

 - College of Engineering undergraduate or graduate student with a focus on cyber or information security and privacy.

-- College of Law student who has completed one year of coursework, has some technical background, and is interested in specializing in cybersecurity.
+- College of Law student who has completed one year of coursework and is interested in specializing in cybersecurity.
 See law student eligibility requirements.

 - Transfer students are eligible to apply after they have been admitted to the UIUC College of Engineering and have completed at least one semester on campus.

 Special consideration for eligibility may be given to: